Fosi Audio BT20A Pro Integrated Amplifier Reviewed

 Why Should You Care About the Fosi BT20A Pro Integrated Amplifier?

-There have always been inexpensive integrated amplifiers available for audiophiles on a tight budget.
+There have always been inexpensive audiophile integrated amplifiers available for audio enthusiasts on a tight budget.
 Unfortunately, most don’t perform at a level that’s acceptable for anything but low volume background music or basic sound reinforcement.
 The Fosi BT20A Pro performs on a level that puts it squarely into a different category of amplifier: one that can be used for critical listening when coupled with high-quality loudspeakers.
-Its basic specifications are slightly better than that of the PS Audio Sprout 100.
+Its basic specifications are slightly better than that of the PS Audio Sprout 100 (read the review).
 Given its compact size, sound quality, and power capabilities, the Fosi BT20A Pro integrated amplifier could fit into a variety of systems, including nearfield desktop or as the main power amplifier in a small- to mid-sized room-based system.

 Some Things You Might Not Like About the Fosi BT20A Pro Integrated Amplifier